Memorandum on Genuine Autonomy: Memorandum

 The memorandum stated that the autonomy sought as per the Middle Way Approach was within the framework of the People's Republic of China (PRC), even if it meant some adjustments to legislation were required.
 It noted that Tibetans were already one of China's 55 ethnic minorities and without directly mentioning "Greater Tibet", the memorandum implied it when talking about "integrity of the Tibetan nationality".
 Cultural autonomy, a preservation of Tibetan heritage and identity, should go hand in hand with China's larger economic and scientific development.

 The memorandum went on to discuss the "basic needs to Tibetans" that would be the eleven "subject matters of self-government" or policy areas — "language, culture, religion, education, environment protection, utilisation of natural resources, economic development and trade, public health, public security", regulation of immigration and emigration, and cultural, educational and religious exchanges with other countries.
-These points were backed up with provisions from the Constitution of the PRC and Law on Regional National Autonomy.
+These points were backed up with provisions from the Constitution of China and Law on Regional National Autonomy.
 For example, Article 4 of the constitution, which guarantees "the freedom of all nationalities to use and develop their own spoken and written languages", was referred to for linguistic autonomy.
 For environmental management, the memorandum sought more than what was present within the existing powers given to regional administrations in China.
 In essence what was sought was true decision making powers.